tintinweb/ecdsa-private-key-recovery/README.md

 ###### This is kind of an improved version of the DSA only variant from https://github.com/tintinweb/DSAregenK

 Let's recover the private-key for two signatures sharing the same `nonce k`.
 Note how chosing the same `nonce k` results in both signatures having an identical signature value `r`.
+To find good candidates for an ECDSA nonce reuse check for signatures sharing the same `r`, `pubkey` on `curve` for different messages (or hashes).
+E.g. blockchain projects based off `bitcoind` are usually good sources of ECDSA signature material.

 * **sampleA** (**r**, *sA, hashA*, pubkey, curve)
 * **sampleB** (**r**, *sB, hashB*, pubkey, curve)